serev99/Computer-Graphics/README.md

 # Computer-Graphics
-Some Computer Graphics Mini Projects (Java & OpenGL)
+Some Computer Graphics Mini Projects (using Java & OpenGL)
 For school policy, the source code cannot be fully uploaded for now
+Only a few src files are set public here
-Please check the demo in each folder
+Please feel free to check demos in each folder!